antonlogvinenko/javelin/README.md

 *Short term*
  * Loading, Linking, Initialization
   * bootstrap class load
-   * MissingH and test dependencye, set up cabal profiles
+   * MissingH and test dependency, set up cabal profiles
    * Use EitherT in ClassPath module - use maybeToEither from MissingH
    * Start types for errors during loading linking initializing
    * load if ok with bootstrap (add bytecode to data structures)